MSt in International Relations

 The course is distinctive in its multidisciplinary approach and breadth.
 Teaching takes the form of lectures and seminars in theory, politics, history, economics, law, security and various regional and area studies, as well as individual thesis supervision.
 The taught part of the course aims to familiarise you with the range and variety of disciplines required for a thorough critical understanding of the field in all its complexity and of the means and methods that have been devised to understand it better.

 Who is the course designed for?

 The programme is designed for mature students from (for example) industry, teaching, the civil service, NGOs or the armed forces, but it is also suitable for students who have just completed their first degree.
 A background in international relations, law, economics, history or politics is a definite asset, but we welcome applications from all disciplines.
 The course is taught in intensive residential blocks which enables students to continue with their professional careers while studying and also enables international students to attend.

-During the first year, all students will be required to undertake a core course in International Relations and also chose six modules from the following options :
+During the first year, all students will be required to undertake a core course in International Relations and also chose six modules from the following provisional options: